openvax/mhcflurry/docs/python_tutorial.rst

 Lower level interfaces
 ----------------------------------

-The `~mhcflurry.Class1PresentationPredictor` predictor delegates to a `~mhcflurry.Class1AffinityPredictor` instance for binding affinity predictions.
+The `~mhcflurry.Class1PresentationPredictor` delegates to a `~mhcflurry.Class1AffinityPredictor` instance for binding affinity predictions.
 If all you need are binding affinities, you can use this instance directly.